-1Includes the 2005 Series A Bonds, the 2008 Series A Bonds, the CREBs, and Clean Water Fund Obligations, including Assumed Clean Water Fund Obligations.
+1 Includes the unrefunded portion of 2005 Series A Bonds, the 2008 Series A Bonds, the 2012 Series B Bonds, the CREBs, and Clean Water Fund Obligations, including Assumed Clean Water Fund Obligations.
 In accordance with the CSO Cost Sharing Agreement between the Authority and the City of New Haven, New Haven is responsible for 40% of the debt service on Assumed Clean Water Fund Obligations and Clean Water Fund Obligations issued for purposes of CSO capital improvements.
-As of July 12, 2012, the aggregate principal amount of Assumed Clean Water Fund Obligations and Clean Water Fund Obligations subject to the terms of the CSO Cost Sharing Agreement was \$25,052,826.
+As of July 10, 2014, the aggregate principal amount of the Assumed Clean Water Fund Obligations and Clean Water Fund Obligations subject to the terms of the CSO Cost Sharing Agreement was \$26,475,290.